 This depends entirely on the resistance of the two contact points in the circuit, the internal resistance of the body, and the path the current travels through the body.
 Historically, reports of fatal shocks suggest that as little as 24 V could be fatal under extremely adverse conditions.
-To add some perspective, one standard used to prevent serious electrical shock in hospital operating rooms limits leakage flow from electronic instruments to only 50 μ A due to the use of electrical devices and related conductors inside the patient's body.
+To add some perspective, one standard used to prevent serious electrical shock in hospital operating rooms limits leakage flow from electronic instruments to only 50 $\mu$ A due to the use of electrical devices and related conductors inside the patient's body.

-off the voltage.
-Instead, after power is removed and disconnected use a "shorting stick" to ground all exposed conductors and ensure that voltage is not present.
+moved and disconnected use a "shorting stick" to ground all exposed conductors and ensure that voltage is not present.
 Avoid using screwdrivers, as this brings the amateur too close to the circuit and could ruin the screwdriver's blade.